TL;DR

 Today, the favicon is an inseparable part of a website's digital identity.
 When users have multiple tabs open in a browser, this small icon lets them instantly spot the site they're looking for.
 This not only makes the site more memorable but also helps the brand project a professional and trustworthy image.
 The answer to the question "what is a favicon" has evolved far beyond just being an icon — it has become a branding element that directly shapes the user experience.
 Properly creating a favicon and adding a favicon to your website are critical steps toward strengthening your brand's presence in the digital world.
 Despite typically being rendered at small favicon sizes such as 16×16 or 32×32 pixels, its impact is anything but small.

 Despite its small size, a favicon is a critical element that significantly impacts user experience (UX).
 While navigating among dozens of open tabs in a browser, this small icon bearing your site's logo allows users to instantly recognize the tab they are looking for.
 For example, a Google tab or your bank's online branch, just by the small favicon you can quickly distinguish it by its visual.
-This helps users spend less time on your site and enjoy a more efficient browsing experience, thereby increasing their satisfaction.
+This helps users find the tab they need faster and enjoy a more efficient browsing experience, thereby increasing their satisfaction.

 It also has indirect effects on SEO.
 Users tend to bookmark sites they like and can easily recognize more frequently.
 Sites that are bookmarked and revisited signal to search engines that your site is valuable and trustworthy.
 Moreover, an easily recognizable favicon allows for increased direct access to your site.
 This reinforces brand awareness and can positively contribute to your organic traffic by encouraging direct searches over time.
 A proper favicon creation and favicon implementation process maximizes the potential of this small visual element.
 Favicon size and other technical details directly affect this visibility.